 Profile: PSO_Coated_v3_Matte_laminate.icc

-The ECI offset profile PSO_Coated_v3_Matte_laminate.icc is based on the characterisation file ‘FOGRA56. txt’ and applies to the following printing conditions according to international standard ISO12647-2:2013: commercial offset, premium coated paper, dot gain curve 2013-A, with subsequent matt film lamination (typical OPP matt film 15 μm with medium opacity ~70%, i.e. brightening ΔL* = 6 on black solid colour after finishing), white measuring substrate.
-The profile is consistent with the PSOcoated_v3.icc profile and shows the matching gloss-finished result.
-The profile was calculated using Heidelberg ColorToolbox 2019 with the following settings Black length 9 (inset point 10%), Black width 10, max. area coverage 300%, max. black 96%.
+The ECI offset profile PSO_Coated_v3_Matte_laminate.icc is based on the characterisation file ‘FOGRA56.txt’ and applies to the following printing conditions in accordance with international standard ISO12647-2:2013: Commercial offset, premium coated paper, tone value increase curve 2013-A, followed by matt film lamination (typical OPP matt film 15 μm with medium opacity ~70%, i.e. lightening ΔL* = 6 on black spot colour after finishing), white measurement substrate.
+The profile is consistent with the PSOcoated_v3.icc profile and shows the corresponding gloss-finished result.
+The profile was calculated using Heidelberg ColorToolbox 2019 with the following settings: black length 9 (starting point 10%), black width 10, max. area coverage 300%, max. black 96%.

 Characterisation data: FOGRA56.txt